confluentinc/cp-ansible/VARIABLES.md

 ***

-### disk_ratio
+### free_disk_space

-Variable to define minimum free disk space ratio for installation.
+Variable to define minimum free disk space in MB for installation.

-Default:  0.7
+Default:  1000

 ***